-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) Students are managed while entering the room to avoid contact with each other of the Teacher; Students and staff use hand sanitiser on entry to the classroom; Where possible, all spaces are well ventilated using natural ventilation (opening windows) or ventilation units Heads of Year, Faculties/Departments are proactive in managing the risks in their areas of responsibility - this means ensuring risk assessments are completed and reviewed and their teams are aware of procedures and protocols Where students are not responding to social distancing rules and ignore staff requests to keep apart or maintain good hygiene, a member of the SLT will be asked to assist and implement the Disciplinary Procedure.
+Outdoor equipment is more frequently cleaned; The school limits the amount of equipment students bring to school to only essentials; Shared resources can be taken home but this is avoided where unnecessary; All such resources are cleaned before used by others; Students and staff use hand sanitiser on entry to the classroom; Use of external play equipment is limited.
+Students may move around the playground as usual but stay within their specific group.
+Not mixing with students from other year groups; Where possible, all spaces are well ventilated using natural ventilation (opening windows) or ventilation units Heads of Year, Faculties/Departments are proactive in managing the risks in their areas of responsibility - this means ensuring risk assessments are completed and reviewed and their teams are aware of procedures and protocols Where students are not responding to social distancing rules and ignore staff requests to keep apart or maintain good hygiene, a member of the SLT will be asked to assist and implement the Disciplinary Procedure.
 5. Spread/contraction of COVID-19 due to lack of social distancing measures during the school day including: • Dining; • Moving around the school; • Break-time / playgrounds.
-Key stage 2 and 3: Separate lunch breaks are designated for each teaching group (bubble).
-Students will stay in these groups during lunch; Students and staff lunch seating kept 2m apart; Face coverings: Staff and visitors wear face coverings in indoor areas outside the classroom where social distancing cannot be maintained.
-Students have packed lunches or collect hot meals from the hall in their year group allocated time.
-Low No.
+Separate lunch breaks are designated for each teaching group (bubble/year group).
+Students will stay in these groups during lunch; Lunch area cleaned before and after each group's lunch (not just at the end of break).
+Only one student will use a clean lunch space before it is cleaned again; Students and staff lunch seating kept 2m apart; Dining is organised so that no person sits facing another while eating.
+L N

+• Students have packed lunches in their designated classroom ıs;

-Hazards and Risks Existing Control Measures Risk Level (Very High, High, Medium, Low) Further Actions √/X (If √ See Actions) Students clean hands before and after eating lunch in the classroom.
-Moving around the school: Movement to different areas within the school is reduced as much as possible; External doors are used to move students from one area to another.
-Effectively creating external corridors in the open air; Where possible, all spaces are well ventilated using natural ventilation (opening windows) or ventilation units; Corridors are sterile environments and kept as clear as possible; Corridors that cannot provide 2m separation (although passing in the corridor is deemed low risk) are designated one way where possible; Corridor floors are demarcated to show direction and safe distance signage; Times are allocated for each group to reduce the need to pass one another in open spaces; Where possible students will move with their group only and will not mix with other groups; Staff will generally manage student movement but keep a suitable social distance from students and other staff; Students are instructed in the correct way to put on, remove, store and dispose of face coverings (when
+- Tables are wiped clean with an appropriate disinfectant before and after lunch; - Students are advised to clean hands before and after eating lunch in the classroom.

+Moving around the school:

+- Movement to different areas within the school is reduced as much as possible; - External doors are used to move students from one area to another.
+Effectively creating external corridors in the open air; - Where possible, all spaces are well ventilated using natural ventilation (opening windows) or ventilation units; - Additional furniture, coats, bags are not permitted in the school corridor; - Corridors are sterile environments and kept as clear as possible; - Corridors that cannot provide 2m separation (although passing in the corridor is deemed low risk) are designated one way where possible; - Corridor floors are demarcated to show safe distance signage; - Times are allocated for each group to reduce the need to pass one another in open spaces; - Where possible students will move with their group only and will not mix with other groups; - Staff will generally manage student movement but keep a suitable social distance from students and other staff;